 From here, you’re steps away from experiencing Durham’s local arts and culture scene — integral to downtown’s revitalization.
 “Almost all of downtown’s street-level business growth has been created by local startups,” says Nicole J. Thompson, president and CEO of Downtown Durham, Inc. “Less than one percent of downtown retail and restaurant businesses are national chains.”

-Ready to leave the station and hit the streets?
-Read on for your hand-crafted itinerary to exploring downtown Durham in a day.
+Ready to leave Durham station and hit the streets?
+Read on for your guide to exploring downtown in a day.

 Nowhere is downtown’s vibrancy more apparent than the Durham Farmers Market on a Saturday morning.
 Just a few blocks north of the train station in the open-air Durham Central Park, the market offers locally grown produce, handmade cheeses, baked goods, and jellies.
 Load up a bag of goodies to take home with you on the train.
 Chocolatay’s sunflower crunch cups satisfy sweet tooths and Bill Pope’s frame-worthy photo cards of special Durham spots make great souvenirs.
 Before you leave, check out the playground — complete with fun kids’ equipment and a skate park — across the street from the pavilion.